theramiyer/blog/content/post/2021/phishing-attacks.md

 Of late, the simplicity of logon pages that the likes of Microsoft and Google use has led to attackers making such attacks more frequent.
 Scammers create spoof pages, ask you to enter your username and password, collect the details and redirect you to a legitimate Google or Microsoft help article upon clicking "Submit".
 The easiest way to have [_some_ protection](<https://www.wired.com/story/chrome-yubikey-phishing-webusb/>) against such attacks is to use [devices like a Yubikey](https://amzn.to/3ivASil)[^yubikey].
 But that is not for everyone (at least not in India, because these devices do not come cheap, but if you can afford one, go for it).

-[^yubikey]: Buying the Yubikey using the link will help my friends at [Meraki Post](https://instagram.com/merakipostofficial/) gain a small commission at _zero added cost_ to you.
+[^yubikey]: Buying the Yubikey using the affiliate link above will get my friends at [Meraki Post](https://instagram.com/merakipostofficial/) a small commission at _zero added cost_ to you.
+This helps cover costs.

 ### Watch the urgency